 1. Leaders want predictability

 Leadership often asks for exact timelines and feature lists.
 To respond, teams create roadmaps that resemble delivery schedules instead of strategic guides.
-This pattern is common in organizations that haven’t fully adopted Lean-Agile thinking, which is covered deeply in the Leading SAFe training.
+This pattern is common in organizations that haven’t fully adopted Lean-Agile thinking, which is covered deeply in the Leading SAFe certification.

 2. Stakeholders want reassurance